stephen-cloud/c-19-2/docs/authentication.md

 Nice.

-## Make a login screen for React Material
+## Make a login screen for React Material UI

 !!! note
     There's a lot written about this.
-But none of it quite works for React Material, or works at with hte versions of Amplify and REact we're using here.
-See [Here](https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/), [here](https://blog.kylegalbraith.com/2020/03/31/customizing-the-aws-amplify-authentication-ui-with-your-own-react-components/), [here](<https://medium.com/@howitson/how-i-managed-to-customize-aws-amplify-login-screens-8d85d0967849>), [here](https://dev.to/dabit3/the-complete-guide-to-user-authentication-with-the-amplify-framework-2inh), and [here](https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/) for some of the closest we found.
+But none of it quite works for React Material, or works at with the versions of Amplify and React we're using.
+See [here](https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/), [here](https://blog.kylegalbraith.com/2020/03/31/customizing-the-aws-amplify-authentication-ui-with-your-own-react-components/), [here](<https://medium.com/@howitson/how-i-managed-to-customize-aws-amplify-login-screens-8d85d0967849>), [here](https://dev.to/dabit3/the-complete-guide-to-user-authentication-with-the-amplify-framework-2inh), and [here](https://blog.logrocket.com/authentication-react-apps-aws-amplify-cognito/) for some of the closest we found.
 There are many more.

-## Use the hosted federated login
+## Or use the hosted social login

+Your best best is to use the hosted OAuth federated UI.

 You can follow the instructions <https://docs.amplify.aws/lib/auth/social/q/platform/js> to make this work.
 You'll need access to developer accounts in Facebook or Google to create applications to use in the OAuth integration.

 When you're done, it looks something like

 ![Federated Authentication UI](./assets/screenshots/hosted-signin-ui.png)

+## The upshot

+It's tricky to get the authentication just how we want it.

+It's a distraction.
+I vote we leave it for now.